Updated February 18, 2019

 - Number of days: if you go, at least 1 day.

 - My score: sorry to say this but I give it a 1/5, do not go.

 I’ll explain why: Donsol became in few years from being a fishing village without the least tourist attraction to one of the main destinations in the Philippines for a reason, whale sharks.
 The discovery that the world’s largest fish fed for months in waters near its shore attracted a huge stream of travelers eagering to experience what it feels like to swim alongside such imposing animals, and that is precisely part of the problem:

 - Locals boast proudly that they respect the environment and natural habitat of the sharks.
 They are not attracted with food, they find the animals while they feed themselves in nature.

 - Or they don’t find them, because as long as they do not attract the sharks and the boats have no sonar or other technologies that allow their detection, the way of detecting them is the classic one, a sailor in the highest part of the boat, so they may find any shark, or maybe not.

 - This is partially remedied by the fact that there are hundreds of tourists, which means dozens of ships and dozens of sailors watching.

-We went to Donsol instead of Bohol for a reason, we wanted to respect the fish habitat, but upon arriving there we realized that:
+We went to Donsol instead of Oslob for a reason, we wanted to respect the fish habitat, but upon arriving there we realized that:

 - In the end you have traveled half a country to see the whale sharks and barely if we could see the tail of one after two days of trying.

-So my advice is: whale sharks are one of the most amazing creatures in the world, go and see them, no matter if it is in Australia, Okinawa, Yucatan or Bohol, do whatever it is but see them, because seeing only half a 8 meters long shark passing just below you is an impression that is never forgotten.
+So my advice is: whale sharks are one of the most amazing creatures in the world, go and see them, but no matter if it is in Australia, Okinawa, Yucatan or Oslob; Donsol it’s not the best place.
+Seeing only half a 8 meters long shark passing just below you is an impression that is never forgotten.